Florieta/RentACar_Angular/README.md

 Add Car: Dealers can add new cars to the catalog by filling in the car details (name, category, description, image, etc.).
 My Cars: Dealers can view all cars they have added to the platform.
 They can manage or remove them if necessary.
+Edir Car: Dealer can edit all cars they have added to the platform.
 My Profile: Dealers can view and edit their personal details (name, contact, etc.) through an edit option.

 - For Renters:

 My Bookings: Renters can view a list of all their car bookings, along with the booking status and details.
+They also can cancel a booking.
 My Profile: Renters can view and edit their personal details.

 - Search and Pagination: